 Street Cats, Mosques, Burkas, and Turkish Delight

 There are many stray cats roaming the streets of Istanbul.
-Some are in bad shape, but none I’ve seen look emaciated.
+Some are in bad shape, but none look emaciated.
 They’re well fed by tourists and locals.
 Often the cats get shooed away.
 I tried petting one.
 At first it flinched and then when it realized I wasn’t going to hurt it, melted into my touch and purred.
 It’s sad Istanbul doesn’t have better animal control.
-Somehow the cats exist on their own and are a well-known part of the city.
+Somehow the cats exist and are a well-known part of the city.

 Istanbul is full of gorgeous fruit and vegetable stands.
 You can buy a glass of fresh pomegranate juice squeezed right in front of your eyes for about a dollar – delicious!
 Turkish delight and seductive pastry shops are abundant with displays of local candies, baklava variations, tarts, and fancy cakes.
 I tried a bright green pistachio sweet the other day that was incredible.